 Consiglio A. and Guirreri S.S.
-Simulating the Term Structure of Interest Rates with arbitrary marginals.
-International Journal of Risk Assessment and Management, 15(4), September 2011.
+Simulating the Term Structure of Interest Rates with arbitrary marginals, International Journal of Risk Assessment and Management, 15(4), September 2011.

-- 88. The NSS solution in R applies a differential evolution algorithm, as set out by Storn and Price (1997).35 - This algorithm performs well when the two λ values are constrained to mutually exclusive sets of allowable values (λ_1 is constrained to between 0-2.5, and λ_2 to between 2.5-5.5, as per Gilli et al. 2010). - The differential evolution algorithm is population based, and so does not require initial starting values, and generally has a lower risk of getting trapped in locally optimal but not globally optimal model fitting solutions. - 89.
-The functions for identifying best fitting solutions for each model to the data are defined in the drp_functions.
-R script called on by the drp_bloomberg_automation.
-R script. - 90.
+- 88. The NSS solution in R applies a differential evolution algorithm, as set out by Storn and Price (1997).32 - This algorithm performs well when the two λ values are constrained to mutually exclusive sets of allowable values (λ_1 is constrained to between 0-2.5, and λ_2 to between 2.5-5.5, as per Gilli et al. 2010). - The differential evolution algorithm is population based, and so does not require initial starting values, and generally has a lower risk of getting trapped in locally optimal but not globally optimal model fitting solutions. - 89.
+The functions for identifying best fitting solutions for each model to the data are defined in the drp_functions.R script called on by the drp_bloomberg_automation.R script. - 90.
 The estimated model for each solution (Gaussian Kernel, NS and NSS) are then each applied to estimate a cost of debt. - 91.
 These cost of debt estimates are in turn annualised, before being averaged. - 92.
 The 10-year IRS swap rate (averaged over the set of trading days and then annualised) is subtracted from this cost of debt to give the annualised debt risk premium. - 93.
 The outputs of the estimation process are provided in the workbook with output.xlsx as a suffix. - 94.
 The R scripts were developed and tested on behalf of ERA by Pink Lake Analytics (www.pinklake.com.au).

-Manfred Gilli, Stefan Große, and Enrico Schumann.
-Calibrating the Nelson-Siegel-Svensson model.
-COMISEF Working Paper Series No. 31, 2010.
-URL: http://comisef.eu/?q=working_papers.
+Gilli, M., Große, S. and Schumann, E., Calibrating the Nelson-Siegel-Svensson model, COMISEF Working Paper Series, No. 31, 2010.

-Gilli, M., Maringer, D. and Schumann, E. (2011) Numerical Methods and Optimization in Finance.
-Elsevier.
+Gilli, M., Maringer, D. and Schumann, E., Numerical Methods and Optimization in Finance, Elsevier, 2011.

-Storn, R., and Price, K. (1997) Differential Evolution - a Simple and Efficient Heuristic for Global Optimization over Continuous Spaces.
-Journal of Global Optimization, 11(4), pp. 341-359.
+Storn, R., and Price, K., Differential Evolution - a Simple and Efficient Heuristic for Global Optimization over Continuous Spaces, Journal of Global Optimization, 11(4), pp. 341-359.